Aerial root: Pneumatophores

-These specialized aerial roots enable plants to breathe air in habitats that have waterlogged soil.
-The roots may grow down from the stem, or up from typical roots.
-Some botanists classify these as aerating roots rather than aerial roots, if they come up from soil.
-The surface of these roots is covered with lenticel (small pores) which take up air into spongy tissue, which in turn uses osmotic pathways to spread oxygen throughout the plant as needed.
+These specialized aerial roots enable plants to breathe air in habitats with waterlogged soil.
+The roots may grow downward from the stem or upward from typical roots.
+Some botanists classify them as aerating roots rather than aerial roots if they emerge from the soil.
+The surface of these roots is covered with porous lenticels, which lead to air-filled spongy tissue called aerenchyma.
+This tissue facilitates the diffusion of gases throughout the plant, as oxygen diffusion coefficient in air is four orders of magnitude greater than in water.

 Pneumatophores differentiate the black mangrove and grey mangrove from other mangrove species.

 Fishers in some areas of Southeast Asia make corks for fishing nets by shaping the pneumatophores of mangrove apples (Sonneratia caseolaris) into small floats.

-Members of the subfamily Taxodioideae produce woody above ground structures, known as cypress knees, that project upward from their roots.
-These structures were initially thought to function as pneumatophores, but recent experiments have failed to find evidence for this hypothesis.
+Members of the subfamily Taxodioideae produce woody above-ground structures, known as cypress knees, that project upward from their horizontal roots.
+One hypothesis suggests that these structures function as pneumatophores, facilitating gas exchange in waterlogged soils.
+However, modern research has largely discredited this idea, as the knees lack aerenchyma and gas exchange through them is not significant.
+Their true functions remain unclear, with alternative theories proposing roles such as nutrient acquisition or storage, structural support, or erosion prevention.

 Haustorial roots

 These roots are found in parasitic plants, where aerial roots become cemented to the host plant via a sticky attachment disc before intruding into the tissues of the host.
-Mistletoe is a example of this.
+Mistletoe is an example of this.